Effective regions and kernels in continuous sparse regularisation, with application to sketched mixtures: State-of-the-art on continuous sparse regularisation with BLASSO

-between the underlying $\target\in\Model_{\K, \Delta_0, \distancegeneric}$ and a solution $\mu=\estimator$ \parencite{decastro2012exact,azais2015spike} or, as we will see, any \textit{ approximate} solution to \eqref{eq:blasso}.
 This error analysis requires that \begin{itemize} \item $\eta^0$ is an element of the RKHS $\Hilbert_\model$, \item $\eta^0$ is a sub-gradient of the total variation norm at point~$\target$ with specific properties on the near regions~$\nearregion_k(r)$ and far region $\farregion(r)$, \end{itemize} Such $\eta^0$ is referred to as a \emph{non-degenerate dual certificate of radius $r$}~\parencite{decastro2012exact,candes2014towards,duval2015exact}.
 When such a certificate exists, the control on Bregman divergence directly translates into the estimation error bounds of~Equations \eqref{eqs:error_bounds}, yielding precise guarantees on both support recovery and parameter estimation accuracy \parencite{duval2017sparse}.

-\subsection{Construction of dual certificates under local positive curvature assumption (\textbf{LPC})}
+\subsection{Construction of dual certificates under local positive curvature assumption (LPC)}

-Crucially, a sufficient condition for BLASSO error analysis to hold is that the model kernel verifies a so-called \textit{ local positive curvature} assumption~\parencite[\textbf{LPC},][Assumption 1]{poon2023geometry}, given in Section~\ref{sec:assumptions}.
-The \textbf{LPC} ensures the existence of a non-degenerate dual certificate $\eta^0$ of radius $r$ for any target measure $\target$ in the sparse model class~$\Model_{\K, \Delta_0, \mathfrak{d}_{\textnormal{FR}}}$ where $\Delta_0$ is taken sufficiently large with respect to $r$.
+Crucially, a sufficient condition for BLASSO error analysis to hold is that the model kernel verifies a so-called \textit{local positive curvature} assumption~\parencite[$\LPC$,][Assumption 1]{poon2023geometry}, given in Section~\ref{sec:assumptions}.
+The $\LPC$ ensures the existence of a non-degenerate dual certificate $\eta^0$ of radius $r$ for any target measure $\target$ in the sparse model class~$\Model_{\K, \Delta_0, \mathfrak{d}_{\textnormal{FR}}}$ where $\Delta_0$ is taken sufficiently large with respect to $r$.
 There, the distance $\mathfrak{d}_{\textnormal{FR}}$ is the so-called \emph{Fisher-Rao distance} induced by the model kernel, which we will detail later on in \Cref{sec:assumptions}.